ABOUT

 SOCIALS

-We offer social events almost every day, whether that be eating lunch with your color group or making s'mores on Lake Bryan!
+We offer social events almost every day, such as intramurals, study socials, attending football games as a FLO and so much more!
 We require at least eight social points a semester, which is more than easy to achieve with all of the opportunities that we offer.
-Social events are what make FRWD family.
+Social events are what make FRWD a family.

 INTRAMURALS

-Every semester, FRWD gathers a group of enthusiastic and *slightly* athletic freshman and mentors to compete in various intramural teams such as soccer, basketball, and more!
-If you're highly competitive or just super pumped out sports and FRWD, consider signing up for an intramural!
+Each semester, FRWD brings together a lively group of freshmen and mentors to join various intramural teams like soccer, basketball, volleyball and more!
+Whether you're highly competitive or just excited about sports and FRWD, we’d love for you to join an intramural team!

 TESTIMONIALS